lolcommits/lolcommits-term_output/README.md

     $ lolcommits --config -p term_output
     # set enabled to `true`
-    # set the remote endpoint (must begin with http(s)://)
-    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
+Your next lolcommit will be displayed within your terminal.
 To disable use:

     $ lolcommits --config -p term_output
     # and set enabled to `false`